 How to Stay Safe in Puerto Viejo

 The town itself is small and there isn’t much threat of violence, but don’t stay out late after dark alone, especially on the beaches.
 If you must, stick to the main area where the busy bars and restaurants are.
+If you’re renting a bicycle, be sure to lock it up whenever you’re not riding it.

 Taxis here are unmarked, and while there are usually set rates to get between destinations, you should negotiate your price with the driver before you get in so you don’t get overcharged.
+You can read about common travel scams to avoid here.

-Furthermore, Costa Rica’s natural wonders can be unpredictable.
+Costa Rica’s natural wonders can be unpredictable.
 If you’re hiking in the jungle, be aware of where you’re stepping.
 There are poisonous snakes and spiders out here.
 When in doubt, hire a guide.
 If you’re not a strong swimmer, stay out of the water.
 The currents and waves off the coast here are very strong.

 For more in-depth coverage of how to stay safe in Costa Rica, check out this post we wrote that answers some frequently asked questions and concerns.